baldrech/fishSizeProject/README.md

 At the moment, deploying the website is not as streamlined as I would like it to be.
 One needs to create a fork with only the content of the public folder in it (remember to run `hugo` to update the public folder).
 Then this fork needs to be uploaded on Hostinger.
 Sometimes it is done automaticaly, sometimes not, sometimes there is an error.
 Once the files in `\public` are on Hostinger, the website can be deployed to fishsizeproject.org.
 As written in *current status*, the public website might differ to your local version.
 If it does, send me an email (romain.forestier@utas.edu.au) with the issue.

+## Trouble shooting

+`blogdown::serve_site()` stopped working for some reasons.
+Fix is here: http://www.mysmu.edu/faculty/jwwang/post/building-your-website-with-hugo-and-rmarkdown/

+It could be linked that Hugo was updated...

+The error is: `Error: Error building site: logged 1 error(s)` so not really helpful.

+What I did to solve it was updating Hugo and set the right hugo version where needed.
+Run `blogdown::check_site` and it will tell you where.
+Then I temporarily removed the “redirects” and “headers” output types from config.yaml under the config folder (not the root folder) and ran `hugo mod clean` and `hugo mod tidy`.
+This cleared the cache.
+I checked that `serve_site` was working and it did.
+Put back "redirects" and "headers" and it was still working.
+WTF...

 ## Useful links

 Summary of widgets